towhee-io/towhee/docs/get-started/data-collection.md

 [2, 4, 6, 8.
 10]
 ```

-1. Pythonic Method-Chaining Style API: DataCollection is designed to be as easy as a python list or iterator.
-You can assemble a data processing pipeline by chaining functions/operations calls after a DataCollection.
+1. Pythonic Method-Chaining Style API: Designed to behave as a python list or iterator, DataCollection is easy to understand for python users and is compatible with most data science toolkits.
+Function/Operator invocations can be chained one after another, making your code clean and fluent.

-2. Exception-Safe Execution: Handling exceptions in a multistage `pipeline` is usually painful for having to add a `try-catch` statement for each stage.
-DataCollection provides exception-safe execution, which allows the `pipeline` to continue executing on exception when processing large-scale datasets.
-The exceptions then proceed as data elements, not a workflow.
+2. Exception-Safe Execution: DataCollection provides exception-safe execution, which allows the function/operator invocation chain to continue executing on exception.
+Data scientists can put an exception receiver to the tail of the pipeline, processing and analyzing the exceptions as data, not error.

-3. Feature-Rich Operator Repository: The [towhee hub](https://towhee.io) has various pre-defined operators, which can be chained into DataCollection's data processing pipeline.
-Operators on the towhee hub cover the most popular deep learning models in computer vision, NLP, and voice processing.
+2. Feature-Rich Operator Repository: There are various pre-defined operators On the [towhee hub](https://towhee.io), which cover the most popular deep learning models in computer vision, NLP, and voice processing.
+Using these operators in the data processing pipeline can significantly accelerate your work.

 # Quick Start

-We use a `prime number` example to go through core conceptions in `DataCollection`, and explain how the data and computation are organized. `prime numbers` are special numbers with exactly two factors, themselves and `1`.
+We use a `prime number` example to go through core conceptions in `DataCollection` and explain how the data and computation are organized. `prime numbers` are special numbers with exactly two factors, themselves and `1`.
 The following function detects whether a number is prime or not:

 ```python
 >>> def is_prime(x):